contentful/contentful-merge/README.md

 Make sure your CDA token has access to both environments, otherwise the CDA may respond with a 404.

-**I have made draft changes in my environment, but I don't see those in the changeset**
+**I have made draft changes in my environment, but I don't see those in the changeset.**

 As the CDA is used to fetch and compare entries, only published changes will be taken into account.
 Draft changes are not available via the CDA.